Auto1111SDK/Auto1111SDK/automatic1111sdk_on_windows_w_gpu.md

 Is CUDA enabled?
 True
 ```

-and
+and the following command:
 ```
 python - m pip list | grep torch
 ```
-can be used to see which cuda levels torch is compiled for
+can be used to see which cuda levels torch is compiled for. (you need to have grep tool available)

 ```
 python -m pip list | grep torch